ArrogantGao/Personal_Materials/defense/main.typ

 - Theoretical analysis of Ewald summation for dielectric-confined planar systems.

-- Development of novel fast algorithms for simulating quasi-2D Coulomb systems, including both stochastic methods and spectral methods, for non-dielectrically confined systems, dielectrically confined systems, and negatively confined systems.
+- Development of novel fast algorithms for simulating quasi-2D Coulomb systems, for non-dielectrically confined systems, dielectrically confined systems, and negatively confined systems, which overcomes the difficulty of strongly confinement and polarization effects.

 - Applications in MD simulations, including all-atom simulations of SPC/E water, and the observation of spontaneous symmetry broken solely via dielectric confinements for the first time.